PTA registered teachers are committed to upholding excellence in teaching and the practise of the Pilates method in the 21st century.

-Using a Pilates teacher who is a member of the association provides assurance and confidence to the public, employers and health care professionals that the Teacher they use is a Pilates Teacher and a specialist.
+Lessons with a Pilates teacher who is a member of the association provides assurance and confidence to the public, employers and health care professionals that the Teacher is a highly trained and a specialist.

-All Pilates Teacher Association members and associates will have received training through schools which have a comprehensive training available and their course tutors are all comprehensively trained Pilates Teachers with a minimum of 5 years Pilates teaching experience.
-Teacher Training will have been over many months, sometimes years and all members will have had considerable amounts of time spent in apprentice hours.
-For classification of teachers please click here.
+All Pilates Teacher Association members and associate members will have received training through schools which have a comprehensive training available, and their course tutors all comprehensively trained Pilates Teachers with a minimum of 5 years Pilates teaching experience.
+Their Pilates Teacher Training will have been over many months, sometimes years and all members will have had considerable amounts of time spent in apprentice hours.
+[For classification of teachers please click here. – where is this linking to?]

 There is no formal regulation requirement for Pilates.
 The Pilates method is subject to voluntary regulation with associations around the world.

-The PTA are a membership body for any teacher anywhere in the world who is committed to the preservation of the Pilates method and professional development of Comprehensive Pilates Teaching.
+The PTA is a membership body for any teacher anywhere in the world who is committed to the preservation of the Pilates method and professional development of Comprehensive Pilates Teaching.

 In establishing our Association we have explored the guidance from the Professional Standards Authority and the Accredited Voluntary Registers scheme, an organisation that formally regulates Health Professionals like Doctors and provide a voluntary register for complementary health care.